EIN-lab/pupillometry-raspi/README.md

 The four pins on the BrightPi board are - starting from the one with a black square - **GND**, 5V, SCL, SDA.
 Connect those to the Raspberry Pi respectively.
 Again, check the [quick start guide](https://learn.pi-supply.com/make/bright-pi-quickstart-faq/) for instructions.

 Then connect the CSI cable to the camera port on the Raspberry Pi.
-Lift the black bracket and push the cable in, metal pins of the cable and the connector facing each other.
+Lift the black bracket and push the cable in.
+Again, make sure the metal contacts on the ribbon cable are facing towards the contacts in the socket, and away from the black bracket.

 ![](assets/images/CameraPi_Connected.png)